rohithsure2000/funnel-analytics-platform/README.md

 The warehouse defaults to a local **SQLite** file so the whole thing runs with zero setup beyond downloading the CSVs.
-Swap `DB_BACKEND=snowflake` and set the `SNOWFLAKE_*` variables in `.env` to point the exact same pipeline and queries at a real Snowflake warehouse — no code changes required (see `src/db.py`).
+Swap `DB_BACKEND=snowflake` and set the `SNOWFLAKE_*` variables in `.env` to point the exact same pipeline and queries at a real Snowflake warehouse, no code changes required (see `src/db.py`).

 ## Results (from this repo's pipeline, run against the real dataset)